Hop on a red minibus taxi for a unique trip to Soweto.

 The final stop is the Kliptown Open Air Museum in Walter Sisulu Square where in 1955, 3 000 people came together to adopt the Freedom Charter.
 See for yourself, engraved in stone, the 10 tenets upon which the South African Constitution is based.

 Where does the Johannesburg Red City Tour and Soweto Combo start?

-The Soweto tour, which is an extension of the Joburg Red City Tour, departs from the Apartheid Museum (stop 13) every hour from 11.15am to 3.15pm.
+The Soweto tour, which is an extension of the Joburg Red City Tour, departs from the Apartheid Museum (stop 13) every hour from 11.15am to 3.15pm, which is our last departure.
 On arrival at the Apartheid Museum, you'll be met by your Soweto tour guide and driver.

 The trip through Soweto (from departure to returning to the Apartheid Museum) takes approximately two hours.